-Over 89% of Arab Americans over 25 have obtained at least a high school diploma.
-More than 45% have a bachelor’s degree or higher, compared to 28% of Americans at large.
-18% of Arab Americans have a post-graduate degree, which is nearly twice the American average (10%).
-Of the population currently enrolled in school, 12% are in pre-school, 56% are in elementary or high school, 32% are enrolled in college or graduate school.
+Arab American adults with at least a high school diploma number 87%.
+43% of Americans of Arab descent have a bachelor’s degree or higher, compared to 28% of Americans at large.
+17% of Arab Americans have a post-graduate degree, which is nearly twice the American average of 10%.
+Of the population currently enrolled in school, 12% are in preschool and kindergarten, 56% are in elementary or high school, and 32% are enrolled in college or undertaking graduate studies.

-Similar to the national average, about 60% of Arab American adults are in the labor force; with 5% unemployed.
-73% percent of working Arab Americans are employed in managerial, professional, sales or administrative fields.
-Most Arab Americans work in the private sector (79%), while 12% are government employees.
-Median income for Arab American households is $59,012 compared to a median income of $52,029 for all households in the United States.
+Similar to the national average, about 64% of Arab American adults are in the labor force; with 10% unemployed.
+64% of working Arab Americans are employed in managerial, professional, technical, sales or administrative fields.
+Most Arab Americans work in the private sector (88%), while 12% are government employees.
+Median income for Arab American households is $56,433 compared with $51,914 for all households in the United States.